Fontanellato

 Around the castle and the moat are a series of arcades which conceal a series of shops and restaurants.
 The brightly coloured buildings contrast beautifully with the colours of the moat and the imposing fortress.
 It's a popular spot at weekends and particularly on Sundays when the market takes place.

-Away from the centre of Fontanellato and on the main road that skirts the pedestrianised area lies the second main sight in the town: the Sanctuary of the Blessed Virign of the Holy Rosary.
+Away from the centre of Fontanellato and on the main road that skirts the pedestrianised area lies the second main sight in the town: the Sanctuary of the Blessed Virgin of the Holy Rosary.
 The minor basilica was completed in the 17th century and is a beautiful Baroque edifice both inside and out.

 Four kilometres to the south of Fontanellato lies one of Europe's largest mazes.
 The Labirinto della Masone is an unusual complex consisting of geometric shapes and of course a maze that can leave you scratching your head for a good while.
 It's best reached by car and costs €18 to enter.

-Away from the centre of Fontanellato and on the main road that skirts the pedestrianised area lies the second main sight in the town: the Sanctuary of the Blessed Virign of the Holy Rosary.
+Away from the centre of Fontanellato and on the main road that skirts the pedestrianised area lies the second main sight in the town: the Sanctuary of the Blessed Virgin of the Holy Rosary.
 The minor basilica was completed in the 17th century and is a beautiful Baroque edifice both inside and out.

 Four kilometres to the south of Fontanellato lies one of Europe's largest mazes.
 The Labirinto della Masone is an unusual complex consisting of geometric shapes and of course a maze that can leave you scratching your head for a good while.
 It's best reached by car and costs €18 to enter.